The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Results

 \subsection{Main properties of the clustering maps}

 We made use of the cubes corresponding to ch3-all and ch3-short for applying the clustering technique.
-When using only ch3-short, the most important features for the clustering are [Ne\,II], H$_{2} S(2)$, [Ar\,V], and the PAH features at 11.3 (partly), 12, and 12.7\,$\mu$m.
-When considering the ch3-all cube, a similar trend is seen with all the lines and features present in this wavelength range (see Sect.~\ref{SubSect2:Clustering}), but the increased amount of information could lead to identify slightly different structures.
+When using only ch3-short, the most important features for the clustering are [Ne\,II], H$_{2}$ S(2), [Ar\,V], and the PAH features at 11.3 (partly), 12, and 12.7\,$\mu$m.
+When considering the ch3-all cube, a similar trend is seen with all the lines and features present in this wavelength range (see Sect.~\ref{SubSect2:Clustering}), but the increased amount of information could lead to identify other structures dominated by different ionisation processes.
 This can be seen in Figs.~\ref{Fig:Cluster_NGC7172} and~\ref{Fig:Cluster_NGC5728}, where we show the results for the clustering of the ch3-short (top panels) and ch3-all cubes (bottom panels) for the galaxies NGC\,7172 and NGC\,5728, respectively.

 NGC\,7172 is a nearly edge-on galaxy with a circumnuclear ring \citep{AH2023} and a prominent ionisation cone extending almost perpendicular to the disc, previously detected with the MIRI/MRS data \citep{HM2024b,Zhang2024,GarciaBernete2024b}.
 These morphological features are reflected in the clustering maps (see Fig.~\ref{Fig:Cluster_NGC7172}, left).
 Using both ch3-short and ch3-all cubes, the system is well divided with a total of 3 and 4 clusters, respectively.
 In both cases, the AGN and the ionisation cone are included together within a single cluster (cluster 2 for ch3-short and ch3-all).
 The disc and the SF clumps detected in \cite{HM2024b} to the south-west from the nucleus, associated with positive feedback produced by the interaction of the outflow with the ISM, are clustered together in both cases (cluster 1).
 Finally, there is an intermediate region between the ionisation cone and the disc in both cubes (cluster 3 for ch3-short and 3 and 4 for ch3-all).